452723

 Key Takeaways from Coty's Q1 Results

-We enjoyed seeing Coty exceed analysts' revenue expectations this quarter.
-That stood out as a positive in these results.
+It was encouraging to see Coty narrowly top analysts' revenue and gross margin expectations this quarter.
 On the other hand, its operating margin missed analysts' expectations and its EPS missed Wall Street's estimates.
-Overall, this was a mediocre quarter for Coty.
-The stock is flat after reporting and currently trades at $10.8 per share.
+The company raised its full year adjusted EBITDA margin expectations but maintained its previous EPS guidance.
+Overall, the results were mixed.
+The stock is up 2.9% after reporting and currently trades at $11.84 per share.

 Is Now The Time?

-Coty may have had a tough quarter, but investors should also consider its valuation and business qualities when assessing the investment opportunity.
+Coty may have had a mixed quarter, but investors should also consider its valuation and business qualities when assessing the investment opportunity.